JimWhiting91/Contingent_Convergence_Pipeline/README.md

 # Contingent Convergence Pipeline
-Full pipeline employing slim to investigate the effects of variable demographic parameters on genetic measures of population differentiation in adaptation and convergence
+Full pipeline employing SLiM to investigate the effects of variable demographic parameters on genetic measures of population differentiation in adaptation and convergence

 ## Issues
 Please report any issues to j.whiting2@exeter.ac.uk or post in the Issues tab